ISECooker Construction

 Heavy Aluminium Pot.
 Aluminium is a good thermal conductor.
 Preheating a heavy pot itself provides very high heat fluxes directly to the food.
 We demonstrated this in Togo on Nov.
 28 (see blog) when we heated a 5 kg aluminium pot to 250 C and boiled 1 kg of water in less than 3 seconds, corresponding to nearly 100 kW of power.
 We subsequently heated the pot again and stir-fried 1 kg of vegetables about 2 minutes.
 Both events are documented in this video.
 Making an aluminium pot with a 5-kg, two-inch thick base is a major task in the USA, but in unindustrialized countries, every town I visited has aluminium foundries that cast pots from recycled aluminium in sand molds.
 Thus, I’ve visited foundries in Uganda (Sept.
 14), Togo (Nov.
 21 and again Dec.
 1), Ghana (Dec.
 16, and Dec 19), and Malawi: Lilongwe (Jan.
 21) and Salima (Jan 27).

 Grid Backup: The solar panels can be connected in parallel with any external DC voltage source of lower voltage than V_mppt of the solar panel.
-If the voltage source has a higher voltage than V_mppt, it will prevent the solar panel from providing power, and can even drive current backwards through the solar panels.
+If the voltage source has a higher voltage than V_mppt, it will prevent the solar panel from providing power, and can even drive current backwards through the solar panels – don’t do that.
 One can buy a grid-connected DC power supply ($10-$20) of the same or lower voltage as V_mppt of the solar panel.
 Alternatively, the DC could come from a charge controller connected to a battery.
-Alternatively, an AC electric heater could also be used, requiring two different heaters for a solar / grid hybrid power supply.
+Alternatively, an AC electric heater could also be used that can be plugged directly into line voltage, which would require two different heaters for a solar / grid hybrid power supply.

 Battery storage: Batteries and the necessary charge controllers add considerably to the cost.
 This cost, like that of solar panels continues to decrease.
 In another 10 years, the battery storage systems may be very common.
-If a solar panel is connected to an ISECooker and a PWM charge controller charging a battery, the ISECooker should use the electricity available in between the power pulses of the charge controller, using otherwise wasted electricity.
-However, a full home solar electricity system could also operate where the ISECooker draws power through the charge controller from the battery, which is charged by solar panels.
+More Archived.

 3) Thermal Conductivity

 In order to cook with low power, it is essential to insulate the cook pot.
-Insulating a cooker is a foreign idea to every culture that I know… except India, where one can buy a “thermal rice cooker” that is an insulated pot into which you pour water and rice and allow to cook.
+Insulating a cooker is a foreign idea to every culture that I know… except India, where one can buy a “thermal rice cooker” that is an insulated pot into which you pour hot water and rice and allow to cook.
 Most of us are accustomed to cooking with powers greater than a kW.
-In particular, it is necessary to insulate above the cook pot, as heat rises.
-It is also important to keep the heaters cool for two reasons:
+In particular, it is necessary to insulate above the cook pot with an insulated top, as heat rises.
+It is also important to not let the heaters get too hot for two reasons:

 1. To reduce damage to the surrounding materials.